Project-MONAI/tutorials/model_zoo/spleen_ct_segmentation_monai_bundle/README.md

 Step 2: Download the the json file for data splits in https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/swin_unetr_btcv_segmentation_3d.ipynb, and save it to `./data/dataset_0.json`.

 Step 3: The labels in BTCV dataset contains 13 organ.
-So we split the labels and extract liver label out.
-This is done by running `python ./script/split_spleen_labels.py`.
+So we split the labels and extract spleen label out.
+This is done by running `python ./split_spleen_labels.py`.

 Step 4: `cp -avr ./data/RawData/Training/img ./data/spleen/imagesTr`